sharonytlau/london/about.md

 ---
 layout: default
-title: About
+title: Women Who Code London - About
-permalink: /about/
+permalink: /about
 ---

-Add credit here.
+Thank you to our lovely [contributors](https://github.com/WomenWhoCode/WWCode-London/graphs/contributors).